 Zipping around the night sky is easy with a small refractor, and we enjoyed good, well contrasted views with a 10mm eyepiece and Barlow lens, enabling us to view faint objects including the Crab Nebula in Cancer, galaxy pair M81 and M82 in Ursa Major, and the extended nebulosity around the Orion Nebula.

-Large star clusters like the Beehive in Cancer really came to life.
+Large star clusters like the Beehive Cluster in Cancer really came to life.
 It was a pleasure to observe Jupiter and its moons with surrounding stars, all without annoying colour aberrations spoiling the view.
 The Moon too was sharp and halo free.

 Sheer ease of use made this scope a pleasure to observe and image with.
 It’s easy to see how it could become a must-have companion for holidays and star parties, or just to observe or photograph special events without the hassle of transporting and setting up heavier equipment.